Martin Tudor (science fiction activist)

 Critical Wave folded in 1996, after nine years of narrowly averting financial oblivion, but in September 2008, he and Green announced plans for an online relaunch of Critical Wave via eFanzines.
 A single issue appeared, but technical problems scuppered the second.

 Other activities including administering the annual Nova Awards, a role he returned to in November 2009 but relinquished the following September.

-Tudor lives in Willenhall, England.
-His daughter Heloise (born 1997) coincidentally shares her birthday with Tudor's Critical Wave partner Steve Green.
+Tudor lives in Walsall, England.
+His daughter Heloise (born 1997) coincidentally shares her birthday with Tudor's former Critical Wave partner Steve Green.